nyu-systems/nyu-systems-seminar/README.md

 ## Schedule

 Each reading group presenter should:
-- Send an email reminder to the nyu-systems-reading-group@nyu.edu with paper details and update the URL in the repository a few days prior to the group meeting (at least two days before).
+- Send an email reminder to the reading group email with paper details and update the URL in the repository a few days prior to the group meeting (at least two days before).

 ### Spring 2023 (Cloud Scale Databases)